 Rules Based Forex Trading For Accurate Entries

-This article will present a rules based forex trading system and a short list of rules for more accurate trade entries, and we will also present some basic rules for money management.
 By incorporating these rules into your forex trading, trade entry accuracy and pip totals should increase substantially.
 We will start with some basic rules for a simple but effective forex trading system.
-Then you can increase the number of forex trading rules rules to limit the number of trades, or to enhance the results and overall pips captured on a trade by trade basis.
+Then you can increase the number of forex trading rules to limit the number of trades, or to enhance the results and overall pips captured on a trade-by-trade by trade basis.

 Why Trade The Forex With Rules?

-A rules based trading system means you do not guess or use discretion from trade to trade.
+A rules-based trading system means you do not guess or use discretion from trade to trade.
 You simply follow the rules.
 The rules you set up should be simple.
 All traders should avoid complex rules, systems, and standard technical indicators that cannot be easily explained.

-If you set up a rules based forex trading system for entering trades and you rigidly follow these rules, the results should be positive trades, pips, and profits.
+If you set up a rules-based forex trading system for entering trades and you rigidly follow these rules, the results should be positive trades, pips, and profits.
 If the results are consistent losses with few or no winners, then the rules you set up or the trading system you are following is a faulty system.
-Abandon the system and set up new rules based on a new set of rues that is specific to that system.
+Abandon the system and set up new rules based on a new set of rules that is specific to that system.
 Fortunately, you can discover a faulty system with demo trading, without any financial risk or actual monetary losses.

-If you start to enter demo forex trades based on your trading rules and you simply cannot make any profitable trades, your system is likely ineffective.
+If you start to enter demo forex trades based on your trading rules and you simply cannot make any profitable trades, your system is likely faulty or ineffective.
 The culprit is more than likely the technical indicators behind the system, because technical indicators proliferate the forex industry and simply do not work.

 Rule 1 – Trade in the direction of the primary trend on the higher time frames, H4 and larger.